logicaldami/engrshege/README.md

 ### :man_technologist: `About Me`

-I am a value-oriented Mobile App Developer (Flutter) with an ever-learning spirit. <br>
+I am a value-oriented Software Developer with an ever-learning spirit. <br>

 📖 I love books and content that helps open my mind to opportunities and new tools for improving my skillsets.